Mari Esabel Valverde

 Member since April 2018

-Award-winning composer and singer Mari Esabel Valverde has been commissioned by the American Choral Directors Association (ACDA), Texas Music Educators Association, Seattle Men’s and Women’s Choruses, and Boston Choral Ensemble among others and has appeared with Dallas Chamber Choir, Vox Humana, and EXIGENCE (Detroit).
+Award-winning composer and singer Mari Esabel Valverde (b.
+1987) has been commissioned by the American Choral Directors Association, Texas Music Educators Association, Seattle Men’s and Women’s Choruses, and Boston Choral Ensemble among others and has appeared with Dallas Chamber Choir, Vox Humana, and EXIGENCE (Detroit).
 She was a featured composer at the 2016 Gay and Lesbian Association of Choruses Festival, where her “Our Phoenix” was premièred by six collective ensembles from the United States and Canada.
-Her works are published by earthsongs and Walton Music and otherwise self-published.
+Her works are published by earthsongs and Walton Music and self-published.

 Fluent in Spanish and French, she actively studies Brazilian Portuguese and Swedish.
 She has translated numerous vocal works and documents including a phonetic guide of Ravel’s opera L’Enfant et les Sortilèges.
-Based in North Texas, she has taught voice at the high school level for five years.
-Her former students, many of whom have participated in All-State Choirs and Solo Competition, are represented in over a dozen collegiate programs.
+Based in North Texas, she taught voice at the high school level for over six years.
+Her former students have participated in All-State Choirs and State Solo Competition.
+She currently teaches singing and transgender voice training with TruVoice Lessons.

 Political, sensual, and neoromantic.
 I am a self-proclaimed "Frenchy."
 Tonal with at least some counterpoint, and for me, dissonance is very purposeful and is not to be overindulged.
 The success of any collaboration will depend on the text selected.
 As a transgender, Latina composer, the prospect of setting poetry by women, LGBTQ folk, religious minorities, and/or persons of color is very exciting to me.
 I am privileged to have a working relationship with the trans, two-spirit, disabled, queer, mixed race poet Amir Rabiyah (AmirRabiyah.com).
 When composing for the voice, I put great care into setting a text.
 Before drawing a single notehead, I memorize the text.
 I sing it and sketch the composition with attention to articulation and breath.
 My goal is to honor the text by ensuring clarity and space for the words and to extend its meaning in melody and harmony.
 I especially love composing vocal works with acoustic instrumentation.
 I have written songs with piano, strings, harp, guitar, trumpet, bass clarinet, saxophone, and even taiko!
 I cannot wait to add more instruments to the list.